Skip to content

 Core fields: Overall event rating (anchored), best session or moment (specific, not “what did you like?”), one thing to change, logistics rating (venue / catering / timing), likelihood to attend again (yes/no), contact (optional)

-Training effectiveness evaluation
+Training or student feedback evaluation

 Purpose: Assess whether training content and delivery produced learning outcomes